Is–ought problem: Misunderstanding

-Hilary Putnam argues that philosophers who accept Hume's "is–ought" distinction reject his reasons in making it, and thus undermine the entire claim.
+Putnam argues that philosophers who accept Hume's "is–ought" distinction reject the logical foundation on which the distinction relies: the view that all scientific statements are reducible to simple, isolated sensory observations.
+In doing so, they undermine the entire claim that facts are isolated from values.

 Various scholars have also indicated that, in the very work where Hume argues for the is–ought problem, Hume himself derives an "ought" from an "is".
 Such seeming inconsistencies in Hume have led to an ongoing debate over whether Hume actually held to the is–ought problem in the first place, or whether he meant that ought inferences can be made but only with good argumentation.